Fertility subsidy program

 How much funding can I apply for to cover the cost of my fertility treatment?

-You can apply for a subsidy of $5,000 per treatment, for up to a maximum of three $5,000 subsidies (totaling $15,000) for treatments throughout your lifetime.
+You can apply for a subsidy up to a maximum of $20,000.00, which can be staggered over time.

 Can I combine the funding to use for one treatment?